 Application: Jesus said that if we love Him, we will keep His commandments.
 Samuel loved the Lord, and that love constrained him to obey the Lord's commandments.
 It is possible to worship without obedience.
-Next week we will study together the opposition of Jannes and Jambres against Moses before Pharaoh.
-Paul mentions these men in 2 Timothy 3 as men who have a form of godliness but deny its power.
-The power he speaks of in that passage is the power of a changed life-the life that is no longer a lover of self, lover of money, nor a lover of pleasure more than of God (vv.
+Paul mentions men in 2 Timothy 3 who have a form of godliness but deny its power.
+The power he speaks of in that passage is the power of a changed life - the life that is no longer a lover of self, a lover of money, nor a lover of pleasure more than of God (vv.
 1-9).

 Disobedient Saul was trying to cover his sin with this form of godliness that was powerless when it came to changing his life.
 Samuel explains that God sees our worship with no desire to obey as rebellion and witchcraft, as iniquity and idolatry.
-He would lose God's blessing on his life because He refused to obey.
+He would lose God's blessing on his life because he refused to obey.

-X. Samuel died having made a difference (25:1).
+X. Samuel died having made an eternal difference (25:1).